Merry Gang: Naming and members

 The gang were known by various names; they were dubbed the Merry Gang by the contemporary poet Andrew Marvell, politician Samuel Pepys called them the "counsellors of pleasure" and the Lord Chancellor Edward Hyde, 1st Earl of Clarendon called them the "men of mirth".
 Historian J. H. Wilson, writing in 1967, called them the "Court Wits".
 The leader of the gang, John Wilmot, 2nd Earl of Rochester, referred to its members as "Rake-Hells".
-Other members included George Villiers, 2nd Duke of Buckingham, Richard Vaughan, 2nd Earl of Carbery, Charles Sackville, Lord Buckhurst, Sir George Etherege, Sir Charles Sedley, 5th Baronet, Sir Fleetwood Sheppard, Henry Guy, Henry Killigrew, Henry Savile, and William Wycherley, as well as many leading literary figures of the period.
+Other members included George Villiers, 2nd Duke of Buckingham, Richard Vaughan, 2nd Earl of Carbery, Charles Sackville, Lord Buckhurst, George Etherege, Sir Charles Sedley, Sir Fleetwood Sheppard, Henry Guy, Henry Killigrew, Henry Savile, and William Wycherley, as well as many leading literary figures of the period.
 Historian Christopher Tilmouth, in his book Passion's Triumph over Reason (2010), named James Scott, 1st Duke of Monmouth and John Sheffield, Earl of Mulgrave, not as members of the set but instead behaving in a similar manner to it.
 Buckhurst in particular enjoyed royal favour: his grandmother had been governess to Charles II and the king rewarded the family with numerous titles and land holdings.